Try Me (James Brown song): Background

-On the way back to Macon, Georgia after a disappointing West Coast tour, Brown approached his guitar player Bobby Roach with a tune he said he had been given by a patron at the Million Dollar Palms, a Florida nightclub.
+On the way back to Macon, Georgia, after a disappointing West Coast tour, Brown approached his guitar player Bobby Roach with a tune he said he had been given by a patron at the Million Dollar Palms, a Florida nightclub.
 After Roach crafted a guitar part for "Try Me", Brown and the Flames worked out the vocal harmonies together and cut a demo to send to label head Syd Nathan.
-Nathan was impressed with it and arranged for a recording session in New York with producer Andy Gibson and a group of seasoned session musicians.
-Despite the contributions of other people, Brown took the sole writing credit for the song.
+Nathan was impressed with it and arranged for a recording session in New York City with producer Andy Gibson and a group of seasoned session musicians.
+Despite the contributions of other people, Brown took sole writing credit for the song.

 In his 1986 autobiography, Brown described "Try Me" as "really a pop tune.
-I had heard "Raindrops" by Dee Clark and "For Your Precious Love" by Jerry Butler and the Impressions, so I wrote my song to fit between them."
-However, "Raindrops" was actually released more than two years after "Try Me".
+I had heard 'Raindrops' by Dee Clark and 'For Your Precious Love' by Jerry Butler and the Impressions, so I wrote my song to fit between them."

 Reception

-Released in October 1958, the song became their first to crack the R&B charts in three years and their first ever to crack the Billboard Hot 100 after their relative failure of "Please, Please, Please" peaking at number 5 on Billboard's Bubbling Under chart (or #105).
+Released in October 1958, the song became their first to crack the R&B charts in three years and their first ever to crack the Billboard Hot 100 in December 1958 after their relative failure of "Please, Please, Please" peaking at number 5 on Billboard's Bubbling Under chart (or #105).
 The song peaked at number one on the R&B chart in February of 1959 and reached number 48 on the Hot 100.
+It would stay on the Billboard Hot 100 for 13 weeks.
 The song sold over a million copies and saved the Famous Flames from having their contract dropped due to lack of hits following the original Famous Flames disbanding and Brown's struggles to deal with the group and their performances on the chitlin' circuit.
-The song was also the best-selling R&B single of 1958, and its success gave Brown confidence in his own abilities as a musician and gave him the needs to build his career.
+The song was also the best-selling R&B single of 1958.

 "Try Me" was included on the albums Please Please Please (King, 1958) and Try Me!
 (King, 1959).